Svetlana Alexievich: Biography

+In August 2021, her book The Last Witnesses was excluded from the school curriculum in Belarus and her name was removed from the curriculum.
+It was assumed that the exclusion was made for her political activity.
+In 2026, a Belarusian court added a collection of quotes by Alexievich to the list of extremist materials.

+Following the 2022 Russian invasion of Ukraine, she commented that "providing a territory for an aggressor country is nothing but complicity in a crime" in relation to Belarusian involvement in the 2022 Russian invasion of Ukraine.

 Works

 Her first book, War's Unwomanly Face, came out in 1985.
 It was repeatedly reprinted and sold more than two million copies.
 The book was finished in 1983 and published (in short edition) in Oktyabr, a Soviet monthly literary magazine, in February 1984.
 In 1985, the book was published by several publishers, and the number of printed copies reached 2,000,000 in the next five years.
 This non-fiction oral history book is made up of monologues of women in the war speaking about the aspects of World War II that had never been related before.
 Another book, The Last Witnesses: the Book of Unchildlike Stories, describes personal memories of children during wartime.
 The war seen through women's and children's eyes revealed a new world of feelings.

-In 1992, Alexievich published "Boys in Zinc".
-The course of the Soviet-Afghan War (1979–1989) is told through emotive personal testimony from unnamed participants of the war; from nurses to commissioned officers and pilots, mothers and widows.
+In 1989, Alexievich published "Boys in Zinc".
+The course of the Soviet-Afghan War (1979–1989) is told through personal testimony from anonymous participants of the war; from nurses to commissioned officers and pilots, mothers and widows.
 Each provides an excerpt of the Soviet-Afghan War which was disguised in the face of criticism first as political support, then intervention, and finally humanitarian aid to the Afghan people.
 Alexievich writes at the beginning of the book:

 After the great wars of the twentieth century and the mass deaths, writing about the modern (small) wars, like the war in Afghanistan, requires different ethical and metaphysical stances.
 What must be reclaimed is the small, the personal, and the specific.
 The single human being.
 The only human being for someone, not as the state regards him, but who he is for his mother, for his wife, for his child.
 How can we recover a normal vision of life?